k0w4lk/gulp-html-img-wrapper/README.md

 - Adds a class for the picture tag after building the project using a special attribute from img tag in the source code.
 - Could set multiple sources to make images responsive according to media queries.

-## NOTE!

-- Images with the same name but different extensions should be placed in the same folder.

 ## Examples:

 <br />